-On July 12, 2016, the District entered into a Construction Funding and Reimbursement Agreement with the Developer whereby the Developer agreed to advance funds to the District for the construction and installation of public infrastructure within the boundaries of the Districts through December 31, 2020.
-The Districts state their intention to repay the advances and the advances made by the Developer will bear simple interest at a rate of 8.0% per annum.
+On July 12, 2016, the District entered into a Construction Funding and Reimbursement Agreement with the Developer, as amended by the First Amendment to the Construction and Reimbursement Agreement, dated July 27, 2019, whereby the Developer agreed to advance funds to the District for the construction and installation of public infrastructure within the boundaries of the Districts through December 31, 2020.
+The Districts state their intention to repay the advances, and the advances made by the Developer will bear simple interest at a rate of 8.0% per annum.
 The Districts' obligation terminates at the earlier of repayment in full or 40 years from the date of the agreement.